 I bring down easy-to-eat and not very messy items for them, though I do still bring down their bibs as well.
 Lately, they’ve each been having a pouch of mini muffins, a yogurt pouch, and an applesauce pouch.
 I figure one meal a week full of pouches is ok – ha!
 They eat in less than 15 minutes, without any fighting, and are ready to play.
 It’s amazing.

-• MESS MAT – Our splat mats have you covered; they're made to protect floors and tables from mealtime spills and playtime messes; place under high chairs and great play mats for art and craft projects – on top of or under tables
+- MESS MAT – Our large square splat mats have you covered; they're made to protect floors and tables from mealtime spills and playtime messes; place under high chairs and great play mats for art and craft projects – on top of or under tables

-• LONG LASTING – Made from Bumkins' original waterproof fabric – 100-percent polyester with embedded TPU for waterproofing; both soft and strong it’s tough enough for daily use; it stands up to messes
+- LONG LASTING / REUSABLE – Made from Bumkins' original waterproof fabric – 100-percent polyester with embedded TPU for waterproofing; both soft and strong it’s tough enough for daily use; it stands up to growing baby and toddler messes

 Eat on the Go